 Many different types of microscopy techniques such as differential interference contrast (DIC) microscopy utilize polarizers to achieve a variety of effects.

-In a simple polarization microscope system , a linear polarizer is placed in front of a microscope light source, below the specimen stage, to polarize the light entering the system.
-Another linear polarizer placed above the specimen stage is referred to as an “analyzer,” as this polarizer is rotated to achieve a desired effect when analyzing the sample and while the first polarizer is kept stationary.
+In a simple polarization microscope system, a linear polarizer is placed in front of a microscope light source, below the specimen stage, to polarize the light entering the system.
+Another linear polarizer placed above the specimen stage is referred to as an “analyzer,” as this polarizer is rotated to achieve the desired effect when analyzing the sample and while the first polarizer is kept stationary.
 The analyzer is then rotated such that the polarization planes of the analyzer and polarizer are 90° apart.
-When this has been achieved, the microscope has minimum transmission (crossed polarizers); the amount of light transmission will be proportional to the extinction ratio of the polarizer and analyzer.
+When this has been achieved, the microscope has a minimum transmission (crossed polarizers); the amount of light transmission will be proportional to the extinction ratio of the polarizer and analyzer.

-The analyzer only transmits light which has experienced a specimen-induced phase shift and continues to block all the unaffected light from the source which was originally polarized by the polarizer.
+The analyzer only transmits light that has experienced a specimen-induced phase shift and continues to block all the unaffected light from the source which was originally polarized by the polarizer.
 If the birefringence of the specimen is known, it can then be used to determine the specimen thickness.
 If the specimen thickness is known, it can be used to deduce the birefringence of the specimen.
 A convenient chart used for this purpose is known as the Michel-Levy interference color chart in Figure 14.